Shelbourne F.C.: Return to the Premier Division, relegation, promotion, League of Ireland title win and qualification to Europe: 2020–2026

-In February 2025, Shels won the season curtain raiser, the President of Ireland's Cup, for the first time defeating Drogheda United 2:0 in Tolka Park.
+In February 2025, Shels won the season curtain raiser, the President of Ireland's Cup, for the first time defeating Drogheda United 2-0 in Tolka Park.
 In May of that year, Shelbourne announced a deal had been struck with the Athletic Union League and the Football Association of Ireland for an 18-year lease of part of the AUL Complex in Clonshaugh.

-On 22 June 2025, it was announced that Damien Duff had resigned his position as head coach of the men's senior team with Joey O Brien succeeding him.
+On 22 June 2025, it was announced that Damien Duff had resigned his position as head coach of the men's senior team with Joey O'Brien succeeding him.

 On 28 August 2025 Shelbourne defeated Northern Irish side Linfield 5-1 over two legs in the UEFA Conference League play-off round confirming their spot in the league phase/group stage of a European competition for the first time in the club’s history by reaching the 2025–26 UEFA Conference League league phase.
 Shels finished the season in third position securing European football again for the 2026-27 season.

+On 14 January 2026, Shels broke the League of Ireland record transfer fee by signing defender Odhrán Casey from Cliftonville.
+The 42 reported that Casey's performances had been identified by Jamestown and that its analysis supported Shelbourne's decision to complete the transfer.

+On 13 July 2026, former Sligo Rovers' manager John Russell was announced as head coach of the men's senior team, replacing former Shels player and under 20s manager, Lorcan Fitzgerald, who had filled the role on an interim basis following the departure of Joey O'Brien in mid-June.